Rehabilitation nurse salary: what rehab RNs earn in 2026

 SettingTypical base salary rangeNotes

-Inpatient rehabilitation hospital (IRF)$82,000–$105,000Higher end in union markets and major metros; CRRN carries meaningful premium for senior and charge roles
+Inpatient rehabilitation hospital (IRF)$93,000–$117,000Around the national median through the 75th percentile; higher end in union markets and major metros; CRRN recognized for senior and charge roles

-Long-term acute care hospital (LTACH)$80,000–$102,000Medically complex population; acute hospital wage scales; shift differentials for nights/weekends add meaningfully
+Long-term acute care hospital (LTACH)$91,000–$114,000Medically complex population; acute hospital wage scales; shift differentials for nights and weekends add meaningfully

-Skilled nursing facility (SNF) rehab unit$68,000–$88,000Lower than IRF; facility ownership structure matters (chain vs. independent); nights/weekend differentials less generous than hospital settings
+Skilled nursing facility (SNF) rehab unit$78,000–$99,000Roughly the 25th percentile to the median; facility ownership structure matters (chain vs. independent); nights and weekend differentials less generous than hospital settings

-Outpatient rehabilitation center$70,000–$88,000No nights or weekends; lower base compensated by schedule quality; BLS reports lower wages for ambulatory health services
+Outpatient rehabilitation center$79,000–$99,000No nights or weekends; a lower base offset by schedule quality; BLS reports lower wages in the ambulatory health services sector

-Home health rehabilitation$65,000–$85,000Per-visit pay in some agencies; mileage compensation; lower base but flexible; geographic variation large
+Home health rehabilitation$75,000–$96,000Per-visit pay in some agencies; mileage compensation; lower base but flexible; geographic variation large

-Why IRFs pay more than SNFs: IRFs are reimbursed under Medicare’s IRF Prospective Payment System at higher per-diem rates than SNF prospective payment.
-Higher reimbursement per patient day supports higher staffing budgets and — when combined with competitive labor markets — higher nursing wages.
+Why IRFs pay more than SNFs: IRFs are reimbursed under Medicare’s IRF Prospective Payment System, which for FY 2026 sets a standard payment conversion factor of $19,371 per discharge, up from $18,907.
+CMS finalized an overall 2.6% payment update for FY 2026 – a 3.3% market basket increase less a 0.7 percentage point productivity adjustment – effective for discharges on or after 1 October 2025.
+That case-based reimbursement runs well above SNF per-diem payment under PDPM.
+Higher reimbursement per patient supports higher staffing budgets and, combined with competitive labor markets, higher nursing wages.
 SNFs operate on tighter PDPM margins, and this flows through to nursing compensation.

 Travel rehabilitation nurse salary

 Travel rehabilitation nursing offers the highest earning potential in the specialty without an advanced degree.
-Based on 3,089 active contracts analyzed by Vivian Health in May 2026:
+Based on 4,194 active travel rehabilitation listings on Vivian Health as of 11 August 2026:

-Travel rehab pays less than ICU, OR, or L&D travel nursing because the specialty commands less facility premium — rehab units are important but not as acute as critical care, and the specialized skill set is somewhat more portable.
-The upside: travel rehab contracts are broadly available, facilities with staffing gaps can offer significant premiums, and 13-week rehab assignments are common at a wide range of facility types.
+Travel rehab pays less than ICU, OR, or L&D travel nursing because the specialty commands less facility premium – rehab units matter clinically but are less acute than critical care, and the skill set is somewhat more portable.
+The upside: travel rehab contracts are broadly available, facilities with staffing gaps can offer significant premiums, and 13-week rehab assignments are common across a wide range of facility types.

 How travel rehab pay packages work: